-The CFD model of the OFFWINDTECH turbine consists of ten independent body meshes, that are embedded in a Cartesian hanging grid node background mesh using the CHIMERA technique.
-Blades, hub, nacelle and tower are considered in the simulation with fully resolved boundary layer ($y^+ < 1$).
-No gaps are left between the components of the turbine, as blade-hub connectors and a hub-nacelle connector are included in the CFD mesh (Fig. 2).
-Blades are meshed in a C-H-mesh topology with 120 cells in radial direction and 180 cells around the airfoil, summing up to approximately 5.3 million cells per blade.
-Two different Cartesian background grids with hanging grid nodes are used.
-One for the case with prescribed atmospheric turbulence where the mesh is additionally refined to a cell size of $1 \,\mathrm{m}^3$ upstream of the turbine (64.5 million cells) and another for the case without atmospheric turbulence where only the mesh close to the turbine is refined (20.8 million cells).
-The computational domain is approximately 48.8 rotor radii (R) long (12.7R upstream of the rotor plane), approximately 24.4R wide and has a height of approximately 16.2R.
-According to a previous study using FLOWer (Sayed et al., 2015), the background grids expand more than sufficient in all directions to avoid influence on the flow field around the turbine.
-Overall the two set-ups consist of 86 million (fine) respectively 42 million cells (coarse).
+- The CFD model of the OFFWINDTECH turbine consists of ten independent body meshes, that are embedded in a Cartesian hanging grid node background mesh using the CHIMERA technique.
+Blades, hub, nacelle and tower were considered in the simulation with fully resolved boundary layer (y+ ≤ 1).
+No gaps are left between the components of the turbine, as blade-hub connectors and a hub-nacelle connector are included in the CFD mesh (Figure 3).
+Blades were meshed in a C-H-mesh topology with 120 cells in radial direction and 180 cells around the airfoil, summing up to approximately 5.3 million cells per blade.
+Two different Cartesian background grids were created using hanging grid nodes.
+One for the case with prescribed - 15 atmospheric turbulence where the mesh is additionally refined to a cell size of 1 m^3 upstream of the turbine (64.5 million cells) and another for the case without atmospheric turbulence where only the mesh close to the turbine is refined (20.8 million cells).
+The computational domain is approximately 48.8 rotor radii (R) long (12.7 R upstream of the rotor plane), approximately 24.4 R wide and has a height of approximately 16.2R.
+According to a previous study using FLOWer (Sayed et al., 2015), the background grids were expanded more than sufficient in all directions to avoid influence on the flow field around the turbine. - 20 Overall the two set-ups consist of 86 million (fine) respectively 42 million cells (coarse).
 Concerning inflow three different cases are regarded in the present study.
 Uniform inflow, steady atmospheric boundary layer and turbulent atmospheric boundary layer.
-An exponent of 0.19 is applied for the power law profile describing the steady atmospheric boundary layer, keeping the wind speed at hub height at 11.3 ms-1.
-Atmospheric turbulence with a reference length scale of 42 m, created using Mann's model (Mann, 1994), is introduced into the flow field using body forces 16 m downstream of the inlet, superimposing the steady boundary layer profile.
-The resulting turbulence level at the turbine position is 16%.
-Unsteady RANS (URANS) simulations are applied with a second order dual time stepping scheme for temporal discretisation.
-The second order central discretisation with the Jameson-Schmidt-Turkel (JST) artificial dissipation term is used for spatial discretisation in body meshes and fifth order WENO scheme is applied on the background mesh in order to reduce dissipation of vortices, Menter-SST (Menter, 1994) is deployed for turbulence modelling.
-A physical time step corresponding to 0.75° azimuth ($\approx 0.01068 \, \mathrm{s}$) with 100 inner iterations is applied for the evaluated part of the simulations.
+An exponent of 0.19 was applied for the power law profile describing the steady